Archbishop Holgate’s School - SEND OFFER 2018/19

 - Support on Enrichment Days

 - Small Group Nurture Group Teaching

 - Examination Arrangements

 How will my child get support for their emotional and/or social needs?

 At Archbishop Holgate’s we endeavour to support all students in their emotional and social development.
 Our school values and support systems in place mean that we providing a caring and nurturing environment for all students.
 The Inclusion Centre is available from 7.45am – 3.10pm each day for those students who need to access it for support.

 "From our first visit to school, the staff at Archbishop's put my son's needs first.
 The transition from primary school is a worrying time for all children and parents and more so for pupils with additional needs.
 The learning support team couldn't have been more supportive to my son or to me.
 My son is now in year 12.
 The staff at school have helped him learn, grow, socialise and most importantly develop his independence.
 Support for my son is constantly monitored to ensure it responds to his needs and staff are always available to address his concerns.
 Homework and lessons are differentiated in response to his abilities, at the same time as challenging him to do his best.
 A huge thanks to all at Archbishop Holgates for the support my son receives."

 What should I do if I have any questions about what is offered with regards to my child?

-If you need advice or have concerns you should initially contact the SENCo, Miss Nicol, who will try to resolve any difficulties.
-If you require further assistance you should request an appointment to discuss the problem with the Assistant Headteacher, Mrs Sylph.
+If you need advice or have concerns you should initially contact the SENDCo, Miss Nicol, who will try to resolve any difficulties.
+If you require further assistance you should request an appointment to discuss the problem with the Deputy Headteacher, Miss McDermott.
 If you feel the matter is still unresolved you should seek a meeting with the Headteacher, Mr Daly.
 Further to this, a complaint should be made to the Chair of Governors.

 What is SENDIASS?